Station 10 - EOC/FAC

 The Fire Alarm Center (FAC) is staffed 24 hours a day 7 days a week.
 The facility includes a 911 fire/medic dispatch area, sleep rooms and staff support rooms, a training room, server/radio communication equipment rooms, administrative offices and support spaces, and a police 911 back-up facility.

 The EOC is the city's command center for coordinated leadership and direction.
 During an activation, the EOC can accommodate more than 150 emergency responders.
 The facility is equipped with state-of-the-art systems including: Internet, satellite phones, video-teleconferencing, 800 MHz and short wave/amateur radio, 130 work stations, 27 LCD flat screens, and two 7' X 9' projection screens.
 During a declared emergency, the EOC serves as the seat of Seattle City government.

 The building was completed in January 2008.

-March 2008: The Fire Alarm Center administration moved into their new facility.
+- March 2008: The Fire Alarm Center administration moved into its new facility.